USPTO Examiner CHAUDRY MUJTABA M - Art Unit 2112

 Pre-Appeal Conference Effectiveness

-When applicants request a pre-appeal conference (PAC) with this examiner, 64.7% result in withdrawal of the rejection or reopening of prosecution.
-This success rate is in the 50% percentile among all examiners.
-Note: Pre-appeal conferences show below-average success with this examiner.
-Consider whether your arguments are strong enough to warrant a PAC request.
+When applicants request a pre-appeal conference (PAC) with this examiner, 74.3% result in withdrawal of the rejection or reopening of prosecution.
+This success rate is in the 60% percentile among all examiners.
+Strategic Recommendation: Pre-appeal conferences show above-average effectiveness with this examiner.
+If you have strong arguments, a PAC request may result in favorable reconsideration.

 Appeal Withdrawal and Reconsideration